David Sencer: U.S. Public Health Service career

 In 1955, Sencer joined the US Public Health Service.
 In 1960, Sencer became the assistant director of the CDC, and in 1966, the director.
 In this capacity he played a major role in 1974 in establishing Emory University's public health department, which later became the Rollins School of Public Health.

 The Tuskegee Syphilis Study continued under Sencer.
-Even when ethical concerns were raised internally in 1966 and 1968, Sencer did nothing to stop the experiment until the press got involved in 1972.
+When ethical concerns were raised internally by Peter Buxtun Sencer convened a panel in February 1969 to discuss the experiment.

 During Sencer's administration, the CDC grew considerably, addressing for the first time malaria, nutrition, tobacco control, as well as family planning, health education, and occupational safety and health.
-Additionally, Sencer prepared instructions for the quarantine of astronauts returning from the moon, which was suspected to harbor extraterrestrial pathogens.
+Additionally, Sencer prepared instructions for the quarantine of astronauts returning from the Moon, which was suspected to harbor extraterrestrial pathogens.

 The agency's most successful undertaking was a smallpox-prevention project in Central Africa and later in the rest of the world.
 This was among the CDC's first significant dealings with international public health, which the CDC presently directs.
 At the forefront of the effort was William H. Foege, who said: "I never asked [Sencer] for anything that he didn't deliver...He said you couldn’t protect U.S. citizens from smallpox without getting rid of it in the world, and that was a new approach.
 People in the field got all the praise, but he was the unsung hero.
 He just kept providing what we needed."